internetarchive/dweb-mirror/INSTALLATION-orangepizero.md

 yarn upgrade    # Upgrade all packages
 ```

-But you can also rerun the install procedure in Step 2, which will skip steps that have
+But you can also rerun the install procedure in Step 2,
+which will skip steps that have already completed.